marijnh/Eloquent-JavaScript/19_paint.md

 {{index "undo history"}}

 When the action is an undo action, the function takes the most recent picture from the history and makes that the current picture.
+It sets `doneAt` to zero, so that the next change is guaranteed to store the picture back in the history, allowing you to revert back to it another time if you wish.

 Otherwise, if the action contains a new picture and the last time we stored something is more than a second (1000 milliseconds) ago, the